nathanmandell99/learning/README.md

 The course page is only one page.
 Different views within the course page are accessed through JavaScript, which makes API calls to the backend running in Python.

-# Distinctiveness and Complexity

-This project is certainly distinct in functionality from previous projects.
-A learning management application quite simply does not do the same thing as a search engine, social media network, email service, auction service, or encyclopedia.
-I have taken inspiration from some of these previous projects (for example, implementing Markdown), but the function of any constitutive piece is not the same as the previous projects.

-Probably what sets this project apart from the previous ones is the submission and grading system.
-File attachments are supported for assignments and submissions, something not covered in previous course material or projects.
-Overall, I would say that this project combines functionality from many of the previous projects into one.
-The single-page design of Mail is carried over into the course view, where everything is accessed through JavaScript, without loading a new template.
-The system of allowing users to create objects over which they have authority is carried over from Commerce.

 # Files